 Social Security recognizes two types of epileptic seizures that can be medically disabling.

 If, despite following your doctor's recommended treatment, you've been experiencing seizures once a month (for tonic-clonic) or once a week (for dyscognitive) for three months in a row, you will meet the criteria for a medical disability under the listings, and Social Security will find you disabled.

 Your seizures might not occur like clockwork every week or month.
 But even if your seizures occur slightly less frequently, Social Security can find you medically disabled when you can show that you're having a lot of trouble in other areas of your life in between episodes.

 You'll still have to show that you're having seizures at least every other month or every other week, depending on whether your seizures are tonic-clonic or dyscognitive.
 In addition, the SSA will want to see that you have a "marked" (very serious) limitation in one of the following areas:

 The requirements are a bit different for children with epilepsy; see our article on disability for children with epilepsy for more information.

-If you don't quite meet one of the listings above (for example, say you have complex partial seizures once a month,) you could still be eligible for benefits if the symptoms of your epilepsy interfere with your activities to such an extent that there are no jobs that you could safely and consistently perform.
+If you don't quite meet one of the listings above (for example, you might get tonic-clonic seizures once a year), you could still be eligible for benefits if the symptoms of your epilepsy interfere with your activities to such an extent that there are no jobs that you could safely and consistently perform.

-Having additional conditions that negatively affect your ability to work can also increase the likelihood of your application being improved, as will having a treating doctor who's supportive of your claim and willing to provide a comprehensive statement or fill out a questionnaire regarding your inability to work.
+Having additional conditions that negatively affect your ability to work increases the likelihood of your application being improved.
+So does having a treating doctor who's supportive of your claim and willing to provide a comprehensive statement or fill out a questionnaire regarding your inability to work.